Ethic of Editors:

-5. Advise the editors in cases of possible misconduct associated with plagiarism, data fabrication and/or falsification, duplicate submission, ghost authorship, or citation manipulation.
+5. Advise the editors in cases of possible misconduct associated with plagiarism, data fabrication and/or falsification, a duplicate submission, ghost authorship, or citation manipulation.

-6. Never use data or materials disclosed through the review process for their own benefit without the permission of the authors.
+6. Never use data or materials disclosed through the review process for their benefit without the permission of the authors.

 Ethic of authors:

 1. Ensure that the submitted manuscript contains original work with sufficient detail and suitable citations.
 The Thai and English used in the manuscript should be clear and correct.

 2. Not submit any manuscript that contains data fabrication and/or falsification, plagiarism, or citation manipulation, is ghost authored, or is a duplicate submission.

 3. Not have or attempt to create conflicts of interest.

 4. Present sufficient information regarding all authors of the submitted manuscripts.

 5. Include proper acknowledgment of research funding agencies and other relevant organizations in the submitted manuscripts.